 William H. Macy’s reaction to the smoking?
 “It is an odd choice.
 Took poor Stevie about 10 years to quit smoking.”
 Because of this film?!
 Poor guy.
 And thank you, William H. Macy, for also thinking all that smoking in the library was weird.
 Also, you’re the best thing in this movie.
 Bless. ♥

-One last side note: In the gag reel in the Criterion Collection dvd, Goldstein initially misspelled Grofaz as Grozaz (see last screenshot).
+One last side note: In the gag reel in the Criterion Collection dvd, Goldstein initially misspelled Grofaz as Grozaz (see above).
 Woopsie. 😉

 - Homicide.
 Dir.
 David Mamet.
 Perf.
 Joe Mantegna, William H. Macy and Vincent Guastaferro.
 Triumph Releasing Corp., 1991.